canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-wrapping-up.md

 aws s3 rb  s3://spark-tutorial --force
 ```

-## Going Further
+## Going further

-Parts of this tutorial were originally covered in a talk at the Ubuntu Summit 2023, the recording of which is available [here on YouTube](https://www.youtube.com/watch?v=nu1ll7VRqbI).
+Parts of this tutorial were originally covered in a talk at the Ubuntu Summit 2023, the recording of which is [available on YouTube](https://www.youtube.com/watch?v=nu1ll7VRqbI).

 This tutorial covers running Charmed Spark locally using MicroK8s.
 Running Charmed Spark in MicroK8s locally is limited by the amount of resources available locally.
 For a more robust deployment, it's also possible to run Charmed Spark solution on AWS EKS.

-Please refer to [this how-to guide](/t/charmed-spark-k8s-documentation-how-to-setup-k8s-environment/11618) for guidance on deploying and configuring an AWS EKS cluster to run Charmed Spark.
-Additionally, here is a video demonstration of running Charmed Spark on top of AWS EKS at the [2023 Operator Day demo](https://github.com/deusebio/operator-day-2023-charmed-spark).
+Dor guidance on deploying and configuring an AWS EKS cluster to run Charmed Spark, see the [How to setup a K8s cluster for Spark](/t/11618) tutorial.
+Additionally, see the video demonstration of running Charmed Spark on top of AWS EKS at the [2023 Operator Day demo](https://github.com/deusebio/operator-day-2023-charmed-spark).